My dream come true

 The static shots where the birds hardly moved of course were a breeze.
 The ones of the parents taking off and landing were another story entirely.
 It easily took over a thousand attempts just to capture the 8 or 10 good images you'll find there, as guessing the precise launching and landing points was no easy task, and hence the problem with that lens.
 Predating auto focus it is really of no practical use with most moving subjects.

 My 55-200mm Nikon lens is great at capturing everything I throw in front of it, nature included.
 But its' 200mm maximum focal length is too short for most wild animal shots, and it is a cropped sensor lens that I can't use on the D810 that I purchased last year (and oh how I love that camera!)

 My 70-300mm nikkor has more length and is a full framed lens that I have been using to take most of the action shots in my nature gallery for the last 8 years, as I had no other practical option.
 But it has several down sides.
-It deliverers soft focus above 275mm, and soft focus at all focal lengths from medium distances on out to infinity.
+Over time I aggravatingly came to the inescapable conclusion that it delivers soft focus above 275mm, and soft focus at all focal lengths from medium distances on out to infinity.
 And since most nature subjects are skittish I was constantly shooting them at 50ft on to infinity at 300mm and getting dreadful images as a result.